Using Lucam to smooth Bayer Array artifact with Skynyx 2-1c Color Camera

 Lucam recorder (http://www.astrofactum.de/Astrofactum/LucamRecorder/index.htm) offers several different formats for image capture.
 I

-But with either, the Bayer array of the one shot color camera caused a herringbone artifact Imaging small targets (Mars is currently only
+camera).
+But with either, the Bayer array of the one shot color camera caused a herringbone artifact Imaging small targets (Mars is

 Below is a test image of a building with prominent vertical and horizontal edges, a blow up of an area to show the artifact in an image